 What is a Snapshot?

-A snapshot preserves the state and data of a virtual machine at a specific point in time.
+A snapshot preserves the state and data of a virtual machine

-State refers to the virtual machine’s power state (for example, powered‐on, powered‐off, suspended).
+power state (for example, powered‐on, powered‐off, suspended).

-Data includes all the files that make‐up the virtual machine, including disks, memory, and other devices,
+the virtual machine, including disks, memory, and other devices,

 such as virtual network interface cards.